mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

 What is the responsibility, what is the duty for us, if you want to be present in this world as a human being?
 That is, a human being who has great refined lifestyle of [Buddha](glossary#buddha)'s family.
 What is the duty?
 Our duty is to turn the earth - [alayavijñāna](glossary#alayavijñāna), alaya world, karmic life - into gold - means [tathāgatagarbha](glossary#tathāgatagarbha), Buddha's world.
 How?
 You should participate in it(?), directly.
 Regardless of whether you judge your life, "I am enlightened," or "unenlightened"; it doesn't matter.
 All you have to do is, you should participate in this practice, directly, day by day.
 And then, at that time, your life ripens, very naturally.
 So, you can develop the long river: your whole life, including past, present, future, into the butter, sweet butter - means into the peaceful, harmonious world.
 That is your total personality coming up.

 How do you develop the whole personality?
 It's not your business.
 Your business is, just to participate in this practice.
 That's it!
-And then, whole personality coming up just like water under the ground, coming up if your pipe touches the water vine(?) - naturally water [makes "shoop" sound] coming up.
+And then, whole personality coming up just like water under the ground, coming up if your pipe touches the water vine(?) - naturally water – *[shoop]* – coming up.

 ##### 15:00